 What makes it wonderful?
 The emerald colour of the water, the refreshing cascades, the dappled light in the forest, the sense of pure nature (no swimming or fishing is allowed) and the relentless power of the silvery waterfalls – the tallest, Veliki Slap, has a 230ft drop.

-Its fame owes much to its imperious looks.
+This magnificent and fearful peak on the Swiss-Italian border, which rises to 14,692ft, owes much of its fame to its imperious looks.
 The Matterhorn, with its haughty and isolated peak shaped like a rough-hewn pyramid, is clearly a king of mountains.
 It helps, too, that there are no cable car or ski runs to diminish its beauty.
-A

 Created by fast-moving, electrically charged particles emanating from the sun, the aurora borealis is a free but elusive multicoloured light show that’s one of nature’s most mystical and spiritually uplifting wonders – even if you do have to stand around in the freezing cold to see it.